The challenges and our response

 • extends broad services that include protection, youth empowerment, health capacity strengthening, and gender-based violence prevention and response.

-Healthcare: With funding from UNHCR, UNICEF and ECHO, International Medical Corps provides vital medical services in Azraq refugee camp, home to nearly 38,000 Syrians.
+Healthcare: With funding from UNHCR, UNICEF and European Civil Protection and Humanitarian Aid Operations (ECHO), International Medical Corps provides vital medical services in Azraq refugee camp, home to nearly 38,000 Syrians.
 We run two primary healthcare clinics and a hospital in Azraq that together provide more 24,000 consultations a month.
 In March 2018, International Medical Corps started providing healthcare services in Zaatari camp, home to almost 79,000 refugees, through a primary healthcare clinic and an emergency room operating around the clock that provide about 13,000 consultations per month.

 Mental health and psychosocial support: The psychological toll of war on Syrian refugees is immense.
 Forced from their homes, many have experienced extreme levels of violence and loss.
 In Jordan, they face pressures to start again in a country that is not their own, uncertain if or when they will return home.